brooklabteam/bat-Virscan-public/prep-scripts/counts-to-z-score.md

 # Converting peptide counts from PhIP-Seq to Z-scores

-Here are directions for transforming peptide counts from the PhIP-Seq data into Z-scores for input into AVARDA:
+Here are directions for transforming peptide counts from the PhIP-Seq data into Z-scores for input into AVARDA.
+We first received peptide counts in raw form (see subfolders within the "/raw-data/PhIP-Seq/") from gamma-poisson modeling of sequencing reads (*link to pipeline*).
+To convert these to Z-scores for input to AVARDA (*link to package*), we ran the script below.

+*Emily, note that you need to include all of these .tar.gz zip files in this folder so that someone can exactly repeat your steps with only this repo.*

 ```{r install packages from source}
 install.packages("VGAM")